Civil litigation systemThe court system

 What other defences may be available to a product liability defendant?

-- that the defect which caused the damage did not, on the balance of probabilities, exist at the time when the product was put into circulation by him or her.
+- the defect did not exist at the time the product was supplied.

 What appeals are available to the unsuccessful party in the trial court?